-It is relevant to note that the scheme as framed by the State Government is called "Karnataka Karnataka Compensation Scheme, 2011" and the same has come into effect from the date of its publication in the official gazette.
+It is relevant to note that the scheme as framed by the Karnataka State Government is called "Karnataka Victim Compensation Scheme, 2011" and the same has come into effect from the date of its publication in the official gazette.
 The said notification is dated 22nd February 2012 and the same is gazetted on 19th April 2012.
-Thus the Scheme has come into existence 19.4.2012.
-Scheme, the Victim from Under the said Compensation Fund shall be created.
+Thus the Scheme has come into existence from 19.4.2012.
+Under the said Scheme, the Victim Compensation Fund shall be created.
 Further, the eligibility criteria and the procedure for grant of compensation is also prescribed in the notification.
-It also prescribes maximum limit of quantum of compensation to be paid to the victim or his dependants as the case may be.
-The Schedule is as under:
+It also prescribes maximum limit of quantum of compensation to be paid to the victim or his dependants as the case may be in respect of certain offences.
+The Schedule mentioned in the notification, dated 22.2.2012, is as under: